onepub-dev/nginx-le/cli/README.md

 #### Upstream servers

-If you provide a custom Location file then you may need to also provide a customer Upstream file.

 If you are using Nginx-LE as a proxy server for an application server then you will need to provide one or more `.upstream` files to configure the connection to those servers.

+Nginx-LE supports a number of common application server configurations (see Content Providers) and for the supported application servers will automatically create the necessary `.upstream` files.

+By default Nginx-LE:
+* configures Nginx to look for the upstream files (within the container) in: `/etc/nginx/include`.
+* mounts the host path `/opt/nginx/include` into the container path `/etc/nginx/include`.

-Nginx-LE will  include the upstream files from the host system at `/opt/nginx/include/*.upstream`.
-This directory is mounted into the container at the same location.
+Nginx-LE will include any `*.upstream` files from the host system.

 You can place any number of nginx upstream files in this directory and they will be mounted the next time that the Nginx-LE container is started or nginx is reloaded.